Business & Operations

 Why would someone use ShopBroker instead of meeting in person with cash?

 Payment protection and convenience.
-Buyers pay only when they receive the item.
-Sellers receive guaranteed payment on delivery.
+Buyers' payments are secured at checkout and released only after the item arrives.
+Sellers' authorized payments are captured and released when the delivery is confirmed.
 Professional courier delivery means neither party needs to travel or meet a stranger.
 For many transactions, this removes the friction and safety concerns that discourage local sales.

 Technology